ccondry/imi-standalone-toolbox-ui/README.md

 # imi-standalone-toolbox-ui
-The dCloud IMIConnect Demo Toolbox web portal UI project.
+The dCloud Webex Connect Demo Toolbox web portal UI project.
 It is built on Vue.js 2.6 (including vue-router and vuex), using Webpack 4.

 ## Development